jtrtj/realworld-starter-kit/readme.md

 2) in a second terminal window than the one used to bring the app up, type `docker attach grape-realworld-example-app_api_1`
 3) send the request through Postman once the server is running
 4) you are now in pry in that window

+# Extensions/Refactor opportunities:
+1) Token is currently returned to the update function and doesn't need to be.
+Consider using 'AuthorizedUser' class.
+2) Implement SimpleDelegator class for User::Decorator